stacksgov/sips/sips/sip-028/sip-028-sbtc_peg.md

 ## Activation

-sBTC is designed to activate on Stacks Nakamoto as defined in [SIP-021](https://github.com/stacksgov/sips/blob/feat/sip-021-nakamoto/sips/sip-021/sip-021-nakamoto.md).
+sBTC is designed to activate on Stacks 3.0 as defined in [SIP-021](https://github.com/stacksgov/sips/blob/feat/sip-021-nakamoto/sips/sip-021/sip-021-nakamoto.md).
 Therefore, this SIP is only meaningful when SIP-021 activates.
 The sBTC Working Group plans to observe at least 2-4 weeks of network behavior on Stacks Nakamoto to ensure a stable release.
 After this period, sBTC can be activated on the Stacks network without requiring a separate hard fork.

 ### Process of Activation